Argentina defuses default crisis with 'massive' debt deal | Law-Order

 Argentina defuses default crisis with 'massive' debt deal

-Reuters reported on Friday, when the deal deadline closed, that the government was confident of high creditor support for the deal after winning over its main three creditor groups to a deal in principle earlier in August.
-Center-left President Alberto Fernandez, who took power in December, said that Argentina had been in a "labyrinth" of debt that had now been solved.
-He thanked allies, including Argentine Pope Francis and Mexican President Andres Manuel Lopez Obrador.
+Reuters reported on Friday, when the deal deadline closed, that the government was confident of high creditor support after winning over its main three creditor groups to a deal in principle earlier in August.
+Center-left President Alberto Fernandez, who took power in December, said Argentina had been in a "labyrinth" of debt that had now been solved.
+He thanked allies, including Pope Francis, an Argentine, and Mexican President Andres Manuel Lopez Obrador.

-"Now there are other challenges, the first of which is to reactivate the domestic market," he said at the Casa Rosada presidential palace.
-WHAT NEXT?
+The government said the deal and a separate restructuring of local law dollar debt would together bring financial relief of $37.7 billion over the 2020-2030 period, and help cut average interest payments on foreign law bonds to 3% from 7%.
+"Now there are other challenges, the first of which is to reactivate the domestic market," Fernandez said at the Casa Rosada presidential palace.

 ALSO READ